php-stubs/generator/README.md

 ## TODO

-- Preserve `use` statements in namespaces, or make sure references are fully qualified.
 - Add support for constants declared with `const`.
 - Add support for constants declared with `define()`.
     - Consider parsing function and method bodies for these declarations.